gruntwork-io/kubergrunt/README.md

 Run `kubergrunt eks verify --help` to see all the available options.

+**Similar Commands**

+- AWS CLI (`aws eks wait`): This command will wait until the EKS cluster reaches the ACTIVE state.
+Note that oftentimes the Kubernetes API endpoint has a delay in accepting traffic even after reaching the ACTIVE state.
+We have observed it take up to 1.5 minutes after the cluster becomes ACTIVE before we can have a valid TCP connection with the Kubernetes API endpoint.

 #### configure

-This subcommand will setup the installed `kubectl` with config contexts that will allow it to authenticate to a specified EKS cluster.
+This subcommand will setup the installed `kubectl` with config contexts that will allow it to authenticate to a specified EKS cluster by leveraging the `kubergrunt eks token` command.
 This binary is designed to be used as part of one of the modules in the package, although this binary supports running as a standalone binary.
 For example, this binary might be used to setup a new operator machine to be able to talk to an existing EKS cluster.

 For example to setup a `kubectl` install on an operator machine to authenticate with EKS: